pablodecm/paper-inferno/paper/paper.md

 for tractability.
-The choice of summary statistics for such cases becomes of the utmost importance, given that naive choices might cause loss of information relevant for statistical inference.
+The choice of summary statistics for such cases becomes of the utmost importance, given that naive choices might cause loss of information relevant information and the corresponding degraded of the resulting statistical inference.

 As a motivating example, we can consider data analyses at the Large Hadron Collider (LHC), like those carried out to establish the discovery of the Higgs boson.
-In this case, the ultimate aim is to extract information about Nature from the large amounts of high-dimensional data acquired by complex detectors around the collision of energetic protons.
+In this framework, the ultimate aim is to extract information about Nature from the large amounts of high-dimensional data on the particle produced by energetic collision of protons, and acquired by highly complex detectors built around the collision point.
-Accurate data modelling is only available via stochastic simulation of the underlying physical processes, particle interactions and detector readout.
+Accurate data modelling is only available via stochastic simulation of a complicated chain of physical processes, from the underlying fundament interaction to the subsequent particle interactions with the detector elements and their readout.
 As a result, the density $p(\boldsymbol{x}| \boldsymbol{\theta})$ cannot be analytically computed.

 The inference problem in particle physics is commonly posed as hypothesis testing based on the acquired data.
-An alternate hypothesis $H_1$ (e.g. a new theory that predicts that a new fundamental particle) is tested against a null hypothesis $H_0$ (e.g. existing theory that explain previous observed phenomena).
+An alternate hypothesis $H_1$ (e.g. a new theory that predicts that a new fundamental particle) is tested against a null hypothesis $H_0$ (e.g. an existing theory, which explain previous observed phenomena).
 The aim is checking whether the null hypothesis can be rejected in favour of the alternate hypothesis at a certain confidence level $\alpha$ ($\alpha=3\times10^{-7}$ is commonly required for claiming discovery), also known as Type I error rate.
-Because $\alpha$ is fixed, the sensitivity of an analysis is determined by the power of the test which corresponds to $1-\beta$, where $\beta$ is the probability of rejecting a false null hypothesis, also known as Type II error rate.
+Because $\alpha$ is fixed, the sensitivity of an analysis is determined by the power of the test which corresponds to $1-\beta$.
+Here $\beta$ is the probability of rejecting a false null hypothesis, also known as Type II error rate.